-Installing Percona Server on Red Hat Enterprise Linux and CentOS¶
+Installing Percona Server for MySQL on Red Hat Enterprise Linux and CentOS¶

-Ready-to-use packages are available from the Percona Server software repositories and the download page.
+Ready-to-use packages are available from the Percona Server for MySQL software repositories and the download page.
 The Percona yum repository supports popular RPM-based operating systems, including the Amazon Linux AMI.

 The easiest way to install the Percona Yum repository is to install an RPM that configures yum and installs the Percona GPG key.

 - CentOS 6 and RHEL 6 (Current Stable)

 - Amazon Linux AMI (works the same as CentOS 6)

 “Current Stable”: We support only the current stable RHEL6/CentOS6 release, because there is no official (i.e. RedHat provided) method to support or download the latest OpenSSL on RHEL/CentOS versions prior to 6.5.
 Similarly, and also as a result thereof, there is no official Percona way to support the latest builds of Percona Server for MySQL on RHEL/CentOS versions prior to 6.5.
 Additionally, many users will need to upgrade to OpenSSL 1.0.1g or later (due to the Heartbleed vulnerability), and this OpenSSL version is not available for download from any official RHEL/Centos repository for versions 6.4 and prior.
 For any officially unsupported system, src.rpm packages may be used to rebuild Percona Server for MySQL for any environment.
 Please contact our support service if you require further information on this.